-Any chemical spill should be reported to Campus Safety at 714.992.7892 and to the Campus Operations Department at 714.449.7456.
+Any chemical spill should be reported to Campus Safety and Security at 714.992.7892 and to the Campus Operations Department at 714.792-7858.
 One should not attempt to clean up a spill until trained personnel have assessed the situation.
 Offensive odors from ventilation systems should also be reported to the Campus Operations Department.

 In the event of a chemical spill, be prepared to evacuate the building.
-Following evacuation, stay upwind of the spill; evacuation of the campus may be necessary.
-Be prepared to cooperate with traffic-control officials.
+Following evacuation, stay up wind of the spill; campus evacuation may be necessary.
+Be ready to cooperate with traffic-control officials.

-All laboratory personnel should be prepared to assist in assessment of spills within their area following a major earthquake.
+All laboratory personnel should be prepared to assist in assessing spills within their area following a major earthquake.
 Steps should be taken in advance to restrain all chemical containers and gas cylinders against the effects of earthquake shaking.